roovy54/adobe-behaviour-simulation-challenge/Task_1/README.md

     data analysis ensures that the dataset is meticulously curated and ready for seamless integration into our model training process.

 ## Likes prediction
 The data is then loaded into the BM25 model, which, based on a certain set of parameters, decides which XGBoost model to be called.
+We employ the binning technique to decide the XGBoost model to be called.
 According to the decision, the respective model is invoked and prediction is generated.